 Shannon Finnegan and Andy Slater have created a track in experimental, experiential description.
 In an intimate track, Shannon narrates the experience of Wired and their reactions to the performance as if they were seated next to you, whispering in your ear.
 Andy Slater processes Shannon’s voice adding texture to their vocal tones that reinforce the meaning of their words.
 Listen to a sample of Shannon and Andy's work

 Additionally, you may encounter in the spatial sonic environment content which orients the work to time, place, and embodiment, such as scene titles, sounds of dancer bodies and movement, and time shaping.

 As a reminder, if you want to listen to Wired via Audimance, please bring your own mobile device and a set of wired headphones.
 We require wired headphones due to the tight synchronization of the description with the audience experience.
 Once you arrive at the theater, an Audimance usher will guide you through using Audimance.
-You can find this usher at the Audimance table in the lobby.
-Please arrive at least 45 minutes prior to the show to make sure that our ushers have enough time to work with you.
+You can find this usher at the Audimance table before entering the theatre to find your seat.
+Please arrive at least 45 minutes prior to the show to make sure that our ushers have enough time to assist you.